jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-list-email-recipients" %}

-During the gathering process, **docassemble** only gathers the attributes necessary to display each object as text.
+During the gathering process, **docassemble** only gathers the attributes necessary to display each object as text (by default).
 So if you do:

 {% highlight yaml %}
 objects:
-  - friend: DAList
+  - friend: DAList.using(object_type=Individual)
----
-mandatory: True
-code: |
-  friend.object_type = Individual
 {% endhighlight %}

 then the list will consist of [`Individual`]s, and **docassemble**